Operating Manual for Spaceship Earth: History

 Power struggles for waterways ensue, requiring people such as Leonardo da Vinci and Michelangelo to design better defenses for the Great Pirates.
 As engineers become involved with the Great Pirates many new concepts appear, but the main one was of the Navy.
 As the size of the people in the Great Pirates employment grow, training becomes a necessity, and the beginnings of schools and colleges ensue.
 Monarchs are encouraged to develop civil service systems to provide secure but specialized employment for their brightest subjects, which prevents them from competing with the Great Pirates in their lucrative global trading.
 Thus the Great Pirates guarded the advantages that their unique global perspective revealed.

 This previous epoch set in place the current system of political organization rooted in the concept of sovereign nations which control the planet's natural resources and distribution networks.
 Fuller describes this as an outdated and illogical structure.
 This structure is based on colonization, imposing servility on anyone born outside of the borders of the privileged nations, and installing "identity classification" based on race, birth-nation, and citizenship as a status quo, and encouraging competitive ideologies based on politics, science, and religion.

 Fuller describes that these separate sovereign nations with their competitive identities led to World War I and continued through World War II.
-World War I emerged out of the struggle between the 'out-pirates' (electronic and chemical warfare) and the 'in-pirates' (electromagnetics).
+World War I emerged from the struggle between the 'out-pirates' (electronic and chemical warfare) and the 'in-pirates' (electromagnetics).
 This change from the visible to the invisible forced the Great Pirates to rely on experts, which causes the end of the Great Pirates (who previously had been the only ones that were truly multi-disciplined).
 The public is unaware that Great Pirates had been ruling the earth, and the role falls back to kings and politicians, though the frameworks of trade, rating and accounting remain.
 Fuller declares that the Great Pirates society became extinct as a result of advances in industrial production and technology.
 Yet the systems that they had created were not altered.
 National leaders assumed the role of the Great Pirates, without having the necessary skills and experiences of a generalized world view.
 By default they reinforced the outdated systems of sovereignty.